Accord-Project/bsdd/README1.md

 ```

 The second response for `domain` will be `null` although the domain is present in the `domains` response.
-We saw this problem in January 2023, but it\'s not present in February 2023.
+We saw this problem in January 2023, but it's not present in February 2023.
-Note: `cfhios` above is misspelled, because the name of that data standard is \"CFIHOS\".
+Note: `cfhios` above is misspelled, because the name of that data standard is "CFIHOS".

 ### Unexpected Multiple Values